blairconrad/blairconrad.github.io/yard-waste-collection-schedule.md

 As I [first discussed in April 2014][user-sourced-yard-waste], here are a few Google Calendars that I created in order to track residential yard waste collection days for (sections of) the Region of Waterloo.

-I created the calendards from information [I found on the Region's web site][yard-waste-program].
+I created the calendars from information [I found on the Region's web site][yard-waste-program].
 I've made every effort to ensure that the calendars are correct, but nobody's perfect.
 I hope they're useful.
 I welcome any questions or comments.

 <table>
   <tr>